 Italy has among the most UNESCO sites in the world with 55.

 Sicily, steeped in varied treasures from different influences and famous for its natural beauty, boasts the most of any Italian region.
+The island is home to several UNESCO World Heritage Sites that are a testament to the unique blend of civilizations that have left their mark on Sicily over the centuries.

 UNESCO was created in 1945 as a way to help ensure the preservation of the worlds natural, cultural, and intellectual heritage.